heig-vd-dai-course/heig-vd-dai-course/04-java-intellij-idea-and-maven/COURSE_MATERIAL.md

 #### Create a GitHub repository

 Create a new GitHub repository as seen in a previous chapter.
-Do not initialize it with a README, a license or a `.gitignore` file.

 > [!WARNING]
+>
-> Do not initialize the repository with a README, a license or a `.gitignore`
+> Do not initialize the repository with a README, a license or a gitignore.
 > file!
 You will add these files later.

 #### Add the remote repository and push the project to GitHub